Black May (World War II): Escort tactics and weapons

-With the greater numbers of escorts to protect convoys, support groups were organised, to be stationed at sea instead of being tied to a convoy, ready to reinforce convoys under attack and to have the freedom to pursue U-boats to destruction rather than just drive them away.
+More escorts became available from US shipyards and the return of escorts involved in the North African landings during November and December 1942.
+With the greater numbers of escorts to protect convoys, support groups were organised, to be stationed at sea instead of being tied to a convoy, as a mobile reserves to reinforce convoys under attack and to have the freedom to pursue U-boats to destruction rather than just drive them away.

 The advantage conferred by Ultra, conversely, became less significant.
 Its value had been to enable convoys to be re-routed away from wolfpacks, but now the escorts could repel or destroy attackers.
-The Admiralty balked at using convoys as bait, out of regard for Merchant Navy morale but there was considerably more safety in sailing through U-boat patrolled waters by mid-1943.
+The Admiralty baulked at using convoys as bait, out of regard for Merchant Navy morale but there was considerably more safety in sailing through U-boat patrolled waters by mid-1943.